sdgamboa/taxPProValidation/discrete-binary/README.md

 ASR methods didn't perform well when only all TRUE or all FALSE values were used.

-The phytools package is used for the propagation of discrete attributes.
+The phytools package is used for the propagation of discrete attributes, including the "binary" type.
-Attributes of type "binary" are those with logical attribute values, i.e., TRUE and FALSE.
-An example is 'sphingolipid producing'.

 The scripts here: